kevinlobos42/studentManagement/README.md

+# Student Management
-# studentManagement app developed by Kevin Lobos and Jenna Hernandez
+developed by Kevin Lobos and Jenna Hernandez